 A benefit for obvious reasons.
-It is my personal opinion that the best exercises are compound exercises, meaning they workout many muscle groups at the same time.
-Not only does it improve muscle mass and strength but additionally provides a cardiovascular workout as well.
+It is my personal opinion that the best exercises are compound exercises, meaning they workout multiple muscle groups at the same time.
+Not only does it burn calories, improve muscle mass and enhance muscular strength but additionally helps in improving cardiovascular fitness levels as well.

 It’s a low impact, high intensity workout

 Low impact means less stress and strain on your weight bearing joints and ligaments.
 This workout is a godsend for me because I suffer from pretty bad joint pain from years of active sports and a lack of knowledge about proper technique working out in my younger years.

 It is the perfect exercise for people with joint issues, and according to HealthLine is often referred to for people with osteoarthritis and in addition is also a great way to continue getting exercise while in active recovery.

 It’s great for burning calories and losing weight

 According to Harvard Health Calories burned on the rowing machine in 30 minutes are as follows:

 A 155 pound person can burn 316 calories in 30 minutes of a vigorous rowing workout or 260 with a moderate rowing workout in 30 minutes, while a 185 pound person can burn 377 calories in a 30 minute vigorous rowing workout or 311 calories with a moderate rowing workout.

 Add in a healthy diet along with a consistent routine and you’re surely going to avoid packing up on more calories.
 This will result in lower total body fat percentage, faster weight loss and toning up on major muscle groups in your upper and lower body will take way less time.

 This too is an obvious benefit to having workout equipment at your own home gym.
 Besides the fact that you can get rowing benefits even with one of those budget rowing machines out there, you spend no money for transportation which not only saves you money but also the time it would take to get to the gym and back.